jdoesche/placeholder-srproj-repo/README.md

 # CSCI 495 - Senior Project

-This repository is for documenting the work on our project for CSCI 495.
+This repository is for documenting the work [ ON MY - Jesse - 's END ] on our project for CSCI 495.

 ### Group Members
 Name | Focus